 Telephone reference calls will be addressed after patrons in the library are served.
 Specific brief information requested by telephone will be located and left at the Circulation Desk for patrons to check out or use in the library.
 If the telephone question requires more extensive research, the patron will be asked to come to the library when the Government Documents staff is on duty for help in conducting the research.
 Email questions are handled in the same way.

-Most of the items in the collection, including CD-ROMS are available for check out according to library circulation policy.
-Some documents, including maps and those shelved in the Documents Enclosed Area do not check out.
-(See Access Policy.)
+Most of the items in the collection are available for check out according to library circulation policy.

 Interlibrary Loan Policy

 Documents in Colorado College, Tutt Library, except those designated in the Tiger or by the government documents staff for in library use only, are available to all libraries on Interlibrary Loan.

 Colorado College students, staff, and faculty may request government publications that Tutt Library does not own via Interlibrary Loan or Prospector through Tutt Library.
 Public patrons must make their requests through their own public library.